qomba/qomba/README.md

-- 👋 Hi, I’m Murodali
+- 👋 Hi there!, I’m Murodali
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in everything related to Data
-- 🌱 Hold an M.A in International Business and a diploma in Data Analysis
+- 🌱 Hold an M.A in International Business and a professional training certificate in Data Analysis

 <!---